 If you would like more information about the reason why your child was not offered a place at a higher preference school you should contact the admission authority that is responsible for admissions to the school.
-Details of the different admission authorities for schools in Croydon are listed in the prospectus (see pages 16-17).
+Details of the different admission authorities for schools in Croydon are listed in the prospectus (see pages 16 to 17).
 If the school is outside this borough, the admission authority will be either the local authority in which the school is situated or the school itself.
 Contact telephone numbers for neighbouring local authorities are also included in the prospectus.

 All Croydon schools are their own admission authority and therefore you must appeal directly to the school.
-Please visit our appeals page fSchool admission appealsor further information about the appeals process.

-- Secondary School prospectus 2020 to 2021 [1.8MB]
+- Secondary school prospectus 2020 to 2021 [1.8MB]

 - Secondary schools open mornings and evenings timetable 2020 admissions [36.0KB]

 - Letter to out of borough parents regarding open evenings 2020 - Sutton schools [117.0KB]